(A version of this article was published in The Press newspaper, Christchurch, and on the Stuff website on 4/7/2020)

 If this is going to be required, best to plan for it up front when lodging for building consent rather than just stopping when the money runs out.
 Your building consent is for the work shown on the drawings and specification as submitted to council, and this is the work you must complete within the stipulated time frame (normally two years), unless you are given an extension of time, or apply for an alteration to the building consent, deleting any areas that won’t be completed (you can’t leave out anything critical).

-If you have not completed the work and obtained a code compliance certificate by the time your consent expires, your work in progress will then remain an un-consented structure that you may not be legally entitled to occupy and may struggle to sell in future.
-You will face a potentially expensive process to try and demonstrate code compliance and have the building accepted after the fact.
+If you have not completed the work and obtained a code compliance certificate by the time your consent expires, your work in progress may then be deemed an un-consented structure that you are not legally entitled to occupy, and that you may struggle to insure or sell in future.
+You will face a potentially expensive and frustrating process to try and demonstrate code compliance and have the building accepted after the fact.

 Do the landscaping work yourself

-Landscaping is probably one of things most commonly left to DIY.
+Landscaping is probably one of the things most commonly left to DIY.

 Unfortunately, it is also something that can strongly detract from the finished result if done by amateurs.